mrc-ide/packit-config/README.md

 First deployement may take a while to get certificates from Let's Encrypt.
 You can monitor progress with `docker logs -f packit-acme-buddy`.

+1. Resync packets using the Packit admin UI